The War That Came Early: Hitler's War

-Discontent grows within the German army as the Western Front is threatened and has achieved little strategically, while dissatisfaction with Hitler's rash decision in starting the war leads to a purge of the officer corps.
+Discontent grows within the German army as the Western Front is threatened and has achieved little strategically, whilst dissatisfaction with Hitler's rash decision in starting the war in the first place leads to a purge of the officer corps.
 At home, although no Kristallnacht occurs, discrimination and persecution against German Jews continues to grow.

 West and East

 The second book focuses on the stalemates that have developed all across Europe.
 In the Russian Far East, the Japanese are able to sever the Trans-Siberian Railway, but cold weather, mosquitoes, and bloody assaults cause high casualties on both sides.
 Tension mounts between American forces stationed in China and the Japanese Army.
-Germany is able to gain ground in Scandinavia and introduces the new Panzer III tank, but both the British and French and the Soviets are able to mount major offensives that push toward the German border.
+Germany is able to gain ground in Scandinavia and introduces the new Panzer III tank, but the British, the French and the Soviets are able to mount major offensives that push toward the German border.

 The Big Switch

 The third book's title refers to Britain and France joining Germany's side against the Soviet Union.
-After Winston Churchill dies in a car accident, Rudolf Hess is able to convince the two allies to send their armies into the Soviet Union.
+After Winston Churchill dies in a car accident (widely suspected to have been a deliberate assassination), Rudolf Hess is able to convince the two allies to send their armies into the Soviet Union.
 The German Army withdraws from France; the Czechoslovak exiles, betrayed by the Allies, retreat to Republican Spain, while the United States abandons its Lend Lease support for Britain and France.
 Soviet forces retreat into their own territory as the winter starts.
-Jews in the conquered lands are harshly oppressed, although those in Poland are exempt as they are allies of Germany.
+Jews in the conquered lands are harshly oppressed, although those in Poland are exempt as their country is an ally of Germany.
 Japan finally takes Vladivostok and makes peace with the USSR.
 The United States enacts an embargo against Japan; in response, Japan attacks British, French, Dutch, and American targets across the Pacific on January 12, 1941.

 Coup d'État

-The fourth book covers a coup in Britain that turns them against their allies.
-The Japanese gain ground throughout the Pacific and southeast Asia and bloody the American Pacific Fleet through air attacks, forcing them to retreat to Pearl Harbor.
+The fourth book covers a coup in Britain that turns the country away from their alliance with the Nazis, followed by the French (who did not need to change their government to do that).
+The Japanese gain ground throughout the Pacific and southeast Asia and bloody the American Pacific Fleet through air attacks, forcing them to retreat to Pearl Harbor; the Americans learn the hard way that the age of big surface warships is over and that with the advent of air power the only warships which count are the Aircraft Carriers - in which the US Navy is woefully deficient.